 Our objective therefore is to identify as many indigenous candidate species as possible from regions throughout the tropics that could be used locally for alley cropping, as Inga is used in Central and South America, and to mount screening trials for these species.
 We are currently investigating setting up projects to work on this in a range of areas, including West Africa, Congo and Central Southern Africa, plus potentially a second project in Madagascar.

 Inga Foundation are channelling funds from Frances Murrell to the operation as a holding measure until major funds can be secured.
-At present, some 25 families have established trial plots of Inga alleys.

 In a particularly exciting development, EcoLogic are working to introduce Inga alley cropping to the Maya heartland.
-Their former Regional Director, Sebastian Charchalac, first encountered the Inga alleys at our Demostration Center in 2000.
+Their former (now-ex) Regional Director, Sebastian Charchalac, first encountered the Inga alleys at our Demostration Center in 2000.
 In 2007, they began establishing alleys with two Maya communities in Tikal and Sarstoon.
 Our Extension Officer, Faustino Reyes, was “borrowed” in late 2010 to demonstrate pruning of the Inga alleys and helped to plant maize within the pruned alleys.
 They have also established control plots growing maize conventionally next to the Inga alley plots, in order to demonstrate the different results of the two methods.
 Very low yields were produced by the control plots, while the Inga plots gave a high yield and achieved this without any weeding.
-This clear demonstration of the benefits of Inga has helped to convince the local people and Sebastian reports that the communities are now converted “Guameros locos” and are eager to plant more Inga alleys.
+This clear demonstration of the benefits of Inga has helped to convince the local people and EcoLogic reports that the communities are now converted “Guameros locos” and are eager to plant more Inga alleys.